Sonoma County Court Records

 Sonoma County Civil Court Records

-The Civil Division of the Sonoma County Superior Court handles lawsuits involving contract disputes, property recovery, personal injury, collection actions, civil rights claims, and unlawful detainer (eviction) proceedings.
+The Civil Division handles lawsuits involving contract disputes, property recovery, personal injury, collection actions, civil rights claims, and unlawful detainer (eviction) proceedings.
 Civil matters are heard at the Civil and Family Law Courthouse, 3055 Cleveland Avenue, Santa Rosa.
-Cases are assigned to individual judicial officers at the time of filing, and calendar assignments are available on the court’s civil calendar page.
+Cases are assigned to individual judicial officers at the time of filing, and calendar assignments are posted on the court's civil calendar page.

 Accessing Civil Records

 Civil case summaries can be searched online through the Odyssey Portal.
 Complete official files, however, are only available in person at the Civil and Family Law Courthouse, where public access terminals are located.
-The court also accepts online copy requests through a dedicated Civil Records Request form.
+You can also submit an online copy request through the dedicated Civil Records Request form.

-For civil records sent by mail, there is a minimum $2.25 postage and handling charge in addition to standard copy fees.
-Ten or fewer copies are made while you wait during an in-person visit.
+For civil records sent by mail, there is a minimum $2.25 postage and handling charge on top of standard copy fees.
+If you visit in person, ten or fewer copies are made while you wait.

 Filing Fees

 The court follows the Statewide Civil Fee Schedule established by the Judicial Council.
-Individuals who cannot afford filing fees may apply for a fee waiver.
+If you cannot afford filing fees, apply for a fee waiver.
 Ex parte applications carry a $60 filing fee.

 Small Claims